 LGC will have the right to sign the Service Agreement with the Customer in relation to the financial consultancy services with the aim of assisting the Customer in choosing and using the proper Microloans to meet the financial demands of the Customer in a short-term.

-LGC will have the right to receive any services fees which are collected by MFI from the Customer in accordance with the Agreement Services signed between the Customer and LGC.
+LGC will have the right to receive any services fees which are collected by DCL from the Customer in accordance with the Agreement Services signed between the Customer and LGC.

 LGC will be responsible itself for its financial consultancy services in compliance with the Agreement Services signed between the Customer and LGC.

-LGC will be responsible for providing MFI a copy of the Agreement Services signed between the Customer and LGC, and any necessary information or documents in order to assist MFI in collecting the payable services fees from the Customer.
+LGC will be responsible for providing DCL a copy of the Agreement Services signed between the Customer and LGC, and any necessary information or documents in order to assist DCL in collecting the payable services fees from the Customer.

 ARTICLE 5 : FORCE MAJEURE EVENT